czyssrs/FinQA/README.md

 It will create an inference folder in the output directory and generate the files used for the program generator.

-To train the program generator in the next step, we need to get the retriever inference results for all the train, dev, and test file.
+To train the program generator in the next step, we need to get the retriever inference results for all the train, dev, and test files.
 Edit config.py to set "test_file" as the path to the train file, dev file, and test file respectively, also set "model_save_name" correspondingly, and run Test.py to generate the results for all 3 of them.

 ### The generator
 Go to folder "generator".